 The Decision requires an annual review of the administrative performance of each PA.
-Reports for PYs 2016 and 2017 are to include, at a minimum, a survey of program participants regarding the PAs' clarity and timeliness of oral and written communications, their accessibility, their helpfulness to applicants submitting and processing applications, and the clarity and helpfulness of their websites.
-Reports for PYs 2018, 2019, and 2020 may focus on one or more aspects of PA performance and use less resource-intensive methodologies for evaluating performance than reports submitted in earlier years.
+The reports are to include, at a minimum, a survey of program participants regarding the PAs' clarity and timeliness of oral and written communications, their accessibility, their helpfulness to applicants submitting and processing applications, and the clarity and helpfulness of their websites.